Hints and tips for those aspiring to be a Portfolio FD.

-Finding work can be a challenge, whilst there are lots of full time FD jobs, the concept of hiring a part time FD is still new to many companies, though its becoming more popular.
+Finding work can be a challenge, whilst there are lots of full time FD jobs, the concept of hiring a part time FD or Portfolio FD is still new to many companies, though its becoming more popular.

 The traditional recruitment agencies are not that helpful for this type of role, occassionally an opportunity will come through this channel but its not often, in the last 3 years I’ve had one role via a midlands agency and one from a London agency, for that reason I don’t invest much time in reaching out to recruiters.

 A good source of work are the private equity houses and corporate finance specialists, it’s a numbers game with these, a private equity house will have their own list of FD’s to draw from and while they have interesting transactions they don’t have that many that often.
 I use Linkedin a lot, a tip I share is to build 20 new contacts a week and aim to expand your network by around 1,000 new connections each year.
 That way when you need a role you have a large network to reach out to, and statistically a much better chance of success.
 You need to cultivate a short list of private equity people and keep in more regular touch with those.